-Strive Living Centre serves adults with diverse abilities, acquired brain injuries, and intellectual disabilities.
+Strive Living Society serves adults with diverse abilities, acquired brain injuries, and intellectual disabilities.
 Participants are self referred or are accompanied by a working assistant to make arrangements to the Centre.
 The participants are ethnically and culturally diverse as it is located in the heart of Vancouver.
 Several participants are of First Nations heritage.

 Music therapy provided consistent and ongoing support to clients with mental health challenges over the last year.
 Several individuals that were challenged with isolation and depression during this time were able to rely on the music therapy program to access ongoing support during the pandemic.
 It allowed for clients to have a familiar and safe space to express feelings of frustration, anger, and grief.
 The centre developed virtual music therapy sessions to provide individuals with a choice to access therapy sessions through Zoom if they were not able to join in person.

 The ongoing pandemic has increased the demand for music therapy services at Strive.
 Prior to the pandemic the music therapy program was limited to 2 hours weekly.
 Midway through the pandemic the hours increased twice, first to 2.5 hours and now to 3 hours weekly.
 Safety and health protocols have been increased at Strive to mitigate risk of spreading COVID-19.
 Some clients have chosen to access music therapy virtually indefinitely as they are concerned about contracting the virus.

 Strive envisions the potential for further growth of the music therapy program and would like to support an increase in one to one clients, music jam, music education (in both instruments and digital audio production) and virtual music therapy.
 Adopting this program will allow Strive Living Society to offer 5 hours of weekly music therapy as the demand for services is increasing.